jfdelgad/Direct-Payment-channels-over-Ethereum/README.md

 I cretaed and app that is runnning continuously and allows anyone to create a channel with any other peer.
 This App runs in Ropsten (Ethereum Test Net). it can be accessed here http://34.73.122.45:3000/

-NOTE: THIS RUN IN ROSTEN, **DO NOT** USE THE KEYS OF YOUR ACTUAK ETHEREUM ACCOUNT.
+NOTE: THIS RUN IN ROPSTEN TEST NET, **DO NOT USE** THE KEYS OF YOUR ACTUAL ETHEREUM MAINNET ACCOUNT.
 CREATING AN ACCOUNT IS EASY AND FREE (I.E, METAMASK)